siemens/standard-bom-java/README.md

 ## License

-The Standard BOM library for Java is Open Source under the [MIT license](LICENSE).
+The Standard BOM library for Java is Open Source under the [MIT license](LICENSE) (SPDX-License-Identifier: MIT).

 Copyright (c) Siemens AG 2019-2025 ALL RIGHTS RESERVED